10 Best Day Trips from Reykjavik

 Remember that Iceland has low temperatures throughout the year, so it is always advisable to bring a coat when hiking, especially if you are going to visit outdoor places where low temperatures are felt much more.

-I also recommend that you wear some waterproof footwear, the terrain is usually uneven and often snowy or icy, so keeping your feet dry and warm is of great importance.
+I also recommend that you take some waterproof footwear, the terrain is usually uneven and often snowy or icy, so keeping your feet dry and warm is of great importance.

 How much does it cost to hike around Reykjavik?